-Reports based on the 2017 Census of Agriculture, such as the Ranking of Congressional Districts and the American Indian Reservations publications, and reports that supplement data collected in the census, such as the 2018 Irrigation and Water Management Survey, are published in print and on the internet.
+Reports based on the 2022 Census of Agriculture, such as the Ranking of Congressional Districts and the American Indian Reservations publications, and reports that supplement data collected in the census, such as the 2023 Irrigation and Water Management Survey, are published on the internet.

 Custom-designed tabulations may be developed when data are not published elsewhere.
-These tabulations are developed to individual user specifications on a cost-reimbursable basis and shared with the public.
+These tabulations are developed to individual user specifications on a costreimbursable basis and shared with the public.
 Quick Stats, NASS's online database that allows data users to build customized queries, should be investigated before requesting a custom tabulation.